vuejs/vue-cli/docs/ru/dev-guide/ui-api.md

 ## UI files

 Inside each installed vue-cli plugins, the cli-ui will try to load an optional `ui.js` file in the root folder of the plugin.
-It will also try to load a `vue-cli-ui.js` file in the user project root so the UI can be manually extended on a per-project basis (also useful to quickly prototype a plugin).
 Note that you can also use folders (for example `ui/index.js`).

 The file should export a function which gets the api object as argument: